yolain/ComfyUI-Easy-Use/README.en.md

 **v1.0.4（2024-01-28）**

+- `easy kSamplerInpainting` Added the **patch** input value to be used with the FooocusInpaintLoader node
+- Added `easy fooocusInpaintLoader` （only the process of SDXLModel is supported）
 - Added **Logic** nodes
 - Added `easy imageSave` - Image saving node with date conversion and aspect and height formatting
 - Added `easy joinImageBatch`